 Sprinkle bacon pieces in a large skillet over medium-high heat, stirring occasionally until browned and crisp, about 10 minutes.
 Remove bacon from skillet with slotted spoon and place on a paper-towel lined plate.

-Crank the heat to high and place the the chicken thighs skin-side down into the skillet.
+Crank the heat to high and place the chicken thighs skin-side down into the skillet.
 Cook for 1 to 2 minutes per side, or until browned.
 Transfer chicken thighs to a plate, and discard all but 1 tablespoon of oil/grease from the skillet.

-Reduce heat to medium-high, and throw the onions and shallot into the skillet.
+Reduce heat to medium-high and throw the onions and shallot into the skillet.
 Cook until golden and caramelized, about 5 to 7 minutes.
-Place mushrooms, flour and butter in to the skillet, and stir until everything is completely coated.
+Place mushrooms, flour and butter into the skillet, and stir until everything is completely coated.